iitzrohan/atomic/README.md

 ## How to Install

-### Desktop/Bazzite Images
+### Desktop Images

-ISO's for Desktop and Bazzite Images are built using an action and uploaded as an artifact.
+ISO's for Desktop and Images are built using an action and uploaded as an artifact.
 The artifacts are linked in the releases for download.
 They are zipped.
 The ISO uses the Kinoite version meaning that you will need to create a user in Anaconda.
 Each release has a changelog with links to the ISOs.

 For the Latest ISOs:
 https://github.com/iitzrohan/atomic/releases/latest